Airof/NOTES/QuadCopter/core.md

 the simulation language is python for the practical its either CPP or python for faster system and less latency **WASM** can be usded (optional)

+## language
+Better use `Haxe` it can be compiled to cpp, python, java, etc